myersm0/what-was-said/README.md

 **Incremental merging** — Conversation-like sources (Slack, email) grow over time.
 Detects overlap and appends new content without duplication.

-**Near-duplicate handling** — Revisions of an already-clipped document are detected by MinHash/Jaccard and a longest-shared-block heuristic, then auto-superseded, kept, or resolved by an interactive prompt.
+**Near-duplicate handling** — Revisions of an already-clipped document are detected by MinHash/Jaccard and a longest-shared-block heuristic.
+Matching versions form a *version family*, and the latest by clip date is the current one; older members are tagged `superseded` (both are always kept).
+Borderline matches are resolved by an interactive prompt.
 Every decision is recorded as a queryable relation, and an LLM can summarize what changed between versions.

 **Provenance-first** — Every piece of text is traceable to its source and position within the original document.